Cantech Knowledge Base

 How to Host a Joplin Server with Docker on Ubuntu?

-The Joplin Server is a self-hosted synchronization server for the note-taking application, offering complete control over the data.
+The Joplin self-hosted synchronization server for the note-taking application, offering complete control over the data.
 It facilitates users to easily sync their notes, notebooks, and attachments on multiple devices like desktop, mobile, and web without having to rely upon any third-party cloud services, such as Dropbox or Nextcloud.

 Moreover, the Joplin server usually runs with PostgreSQL as the database and can easily be deployed online through Docker.
 Users access it through the Joplin client app by setting the sync target to the URL of their server.